eddyerburgh/notes/docs/distributed-systems/caching.md

 Open Connect is Netflix's push-based CDN for serving video and image files {% cite netflixopenconnect2017 -l 3 %}.

 Open Connect is made up of OCAs (Open Connect Appliances) and a control plane that manages the OCAs.
-The control plane is also responsible for resolving client requests to a list of OCA URLs that client can use to fetch static assets from {% cite netflixopenconnect2017 -l 3 %}.
+The control plane is also responsible for resolving client requests to a list of OCA URLs that clients can use to fetch static assets from {% cite netflixopenconnect2017 -l 3 %}.

 Each OCA stores a portion of the Netflix catalog.
 During off-peak hours, the OCAs contact control plane services to update their content {% cite netflixopenconnect2017 -l 5 %}.

-OSCAs are installed at thousands of IXPs and in ISP data centers around the world {% cite netflixopenconnect2017 -l 2 %}.
+OCAs are installed at thousands of IXPs and in ISP data centers around the world {% cite netflixopenconnect2017 -l 2 %}.

 ## References